Inter RAO: Electric power distribution grids

-INTER RAO Group controls two distribution grid companies in South Caucasus, Power Grids of Armenia and Telasi.
+INTER RAO Group controls two distribution grid companies in the South Caucasus, Power Grids of Armenia and Telasi.

 Engineering

 Inter RAO develops its engineering business as a key component of its integrated business model.
-In engineering, Inter RAO plans to focus on design of energy infrastructure, coordination of construction, delivery and installation of equipment; installation, configuration and maintenance services; and manufacturing of boiler and turbine equipment.
-The company asserts that these initiatives of its engineering business will help Inter RAO secure at least 20% of thermal power plant engineering, construction and equipment market.
+In engineering, Inter RAO plans to focus on the design of energy infrastructure, coordination of construction, delivery and installation of equipment, installation, configuration, and maintenance services, as well as the manufacturing of boiler and turbine equipment.
+The company asserts that these initiatives of its engineering business will help Inter RAO secure at least 20% of the thermal power plant engineering, construction, and equipment market.

 List of main engineering businesses within Inter RAO Group: